Are Crickets In Las Vegas Dangerous?

 There are many different species of crickets found in the U.S., but the type most likely to wind up indoors is the house cricket.
 Only the males make that distinct chirping noise, which they create by rubbing their legs together.
 While the sound of a house cricket is a reliable way to identify them, you can also easily recognize house crickets by their physical appearance.
 The average house cricket measures somewhere between 3/4 and 7/8 inches in length and has a yellowish-brown color with a three-banded pattern on the back of the head.

-While most folks think of crickets as harmless, they can actually cause some real problems once indoors.
+While most folks think of crickets as harmless pests, they can actually cause some real problems once indoors.

 Problems That Crickets Cause

 The most obvious problem that crickets cause is that relentless chirping.
 After a while, the noise can be incredibly annoying to live with.
-But crickets are also destructive and potentially hazardous pests to have on your property.
+But crickets are also destructive and potentially hazardous pests to have in your Las Vegas home.

 Crickets are omnivorous insects that feed on a variety of food sources, from plants to other bugs.
 But once deprived of their wild diet, crickets will quickly turn to the materials in your home to satisfy their hunger.
 Crickets are known to destroy fabric and cloth in the home.
 Blankets, bedding, clothing, and carpeting are all at risk of being eaten by crickets.